SiTouhemi/Web-write-ups/247CTF_ACID FLAG BANK/247CTF_ACID FLAG BANK.md

-Finally, it worked, and we have more than 247 funds.
+Finally, it worked, and we have more than 247 funds :).
 We can now buy the flag using:

 ```csharp
 ?flag=1&from=2